DuckTales (video game): Reception

 DuckTales was a commercial success, with the NES and Game Boy versions selling approximately 1.67 million and 1.43 million copies worldwide respectively, each becoming Capcom's highest-selling titles for their respective platforms.
 It was released to generally positive reviews, with Electronic Gaming Monthly praising the NES version for its gameplay and colorful graphics, calling it "a prime example of very good game design".
 The magazine additionally commented that the title was probably made "with younger players in mind" due to its short length and relative lack of difficulty or complexity, declaring that "you'll probably enjoy this game but find it beaten after the first day of play".
 Conversely, Mean Machines magazine called the game "very tough and challenging", elaborating that "it requires plenty of skill to get all the way through the game in one go".
 Nintendo Power later called the Game Boy port "a faithful translation from the NES version".
+In Famicom Hisshoubon, one reviewer commented that it was an above average game and better than expected from a game based on a licensed property, but lacked the impact a game like Mega Man had.
+A second reviewer said what they liked most about the game was the characters, specifically highlighting the expressions the characters sprites made.